Tuesday, March 3, 2015

 We met a woman who worked at the airport and we asked for directions for the rental cars.

 She said the directions I am about to give you are the direction that I take to cut down walking time and she said you can go this way.
-Signs are put up to discourage people that are flying in and out of the airport and this help worker in getting around.
+Signs are put up to discourage people who are flying in and out of the airport and this helps workers in getting around.

 She said, that we would come to an area, that has a sign that read, this is a security area.